remmzytom/Weather_classification_system/README.md

 >>>>training_accuracy : 0.9479363769267579
 >>>>>testing_accuracy : 0.9478795328826061

+The SVM model shows high and consistent accuracy around 94% across cross-validation, training, and testing, indicating strong performance and good generalization to new data.

 ##### using Decission Tree
 >
 >>cross-validated accuracy scores: [0.86587138 0.86711275 0.86687053 0.86711275 0.8686832 ]
 >>>Average accuracy: 0.87
 >>>>training_accuracy : 0.8671422256402183
 >>>>>>testing_accuracy : 0.8649830664380984

+The decision tree model has a solid accuracy of around 87% across cross-validation, training, and testing, showing consistent performance and minimal overfitting, indicating it generalizes well to new data.

 ##### Using AdaBoostClassifier
 >